 0 of 2 people found this review helpful.

-Pros: This is a relatively new course that is starting to get broken in.
-The tees are astroturf-covered gravel beds for the most part and while uneven, aren't generally problematic.
+Pros: The tees are astroturf-covered gravel beds for the most part and while uneven, aren't generally problematic.
 A few of the tees are starting to age with use and weather but most are in good shape.
-Most of the fairways were "paved" with wood chips which is an excellent idea.
+Most of the fairways were "paved" with wood chips which help with defining the fairway.
 There are tiny garbage cans scattered throughout the course.
-Navigation is easy with the provided signage/indicators.
+Navigation is pretty easy with the provided signage/indicators.
 The hole signs are great and provide all the necessary info.
 The holes are pretty balanced from a righty/lefty standpoint and reward line-shaping with many birdie opportunities and the occasional ace run on the front nine.
 The underbrush exists, but it isn't overwhelming and wayward discs were easily located.
 I'm always a fan of hanging basket and the one on 6 was a surprise that I enjoyed!